AiTechEye/aliveai/README.md

 #### in progress
 - [x] spawn / gen buildnings by mapgen
-- [x] spawn all buildnings from same tool/gui
 - [ ] replace the old converting/storage system, its very limeted
 - [x] ai book
 - [ ] generate villages